Harpenden Bowling Club was founded in 1908 by eight local businessmen and in 2008 celebrated its Centenary.

 In 2005/7/8/9 the Club won the Harpenden in Bloom - Sports & Leisure section - for it's outstanding gardens and floral arrangements.

-Unparrelled success has been achieved in recent years by both individual members and representative teams in competitions at District, County, National and International levels.
+Unparrelled success has been achieved since 2002 by both individual members and representative teams in competitions at District, County, National and International levels.

 In Hertfordshire County competitions

-The winners/finalists in the Two Wood Singles/Junior Singles/Fours and Triples all qualified for the National Championships.
+The winners/finalists in the Two Wood Singles/Junior Singles/Pairs/Fours and Triples all qualified for the National Championships.